synexcoder01/synex_cubing_tools/README.md

 Download the latest version from here, and install it on your system: https://www.python.org/

+To download the software, click on the releases tab on the right, and download the latest release.

 - Start the program, by double-clicking the .py file.
 - Follow the instructions, the program says.
 - Make sure you have an external timer, that you can use to time your solves.
 A phone or any other device with a stopwatch will do the job.
 You can download timer apps for more precise timing.